Jonathan Higgins: Crossover with Murder, She Wrote

-Higgins is revealed to be a fan of Jessica Fletcher in the crossover episode with Murder, She Wrote and helped her free Magnum from prison in the Murder, She Wrote episode "Magnum On Ice".
-"Magnum On Ice" is the conclusion of the Magnum P.I. episode "Novel Connection", which had a crossover with Murder, She Wrote.
+Higgins is revealed to be a fan of Jessica Fletcher in the crossover episode with Murder, She Wrote and helped her free Magnum from prison in the Murder, She Wrote episode "Magnum on Ice".
+"Magnum on Ice" is the conclusion of the Magnum P.I. episode "Novel Connection", which had a crossover with Murder, She Wrote.

 2018 reboot

 For the 2018 reboot, Higgins was re-written as a woman, named Juliet Higgins, portrayed by Perdita Weeks.

-In the reboot, Higgins has a more active past in British military intelligence, having been a field operative (Magnum's CIA ex-fiancé Hannah identifies her as "the first woman to infiltrate the Russian Secret Police").
-She was also "widowed" in the field when her fiancé, a fellow operative, was murdered by a contract killer she later unmasked as her mentor.
+In the reboot, Higgins has a more active past in British military intelligence, having been a field operative (Magnum's CIA ex-fiancée Hannah identifies her as "the first woman to infiltrate the Russian Secret Police").
+She was also "widowed" in the field when her own fiancé, a fellow operative, was murdered by a contract killer she later unmasked as her mentor.
 It is also implied that she may be related to Robin Masters; in the reboot, Magnum describes Masters as having been "embedded with the troops", making this the first instance that either Magnum or Higgins has actually met Masters.
 Unlike the original Higgins, Juliet is more taciturn and curt and does not ramble.
 She retains the "lads" (Zeus and Apollo, two highly trained Doberman Pinschers) of the original Higgins, but enjoys setting them on Magnum in retaliation for his using the "privileges" of Robin's Nest more than the original one.
 This Higgins is more involved in Magnum's cases than the original, to the point that she is considered a member of Magnum's squad: he requests that she formally partner up with him in the second season, and she eventually accepts.
 In episode 17 Juliet says she has trouble with her visa, Thomas asks her to marry him to get her green card.
 She refuses at first, but later in the episode when she finds out that her lawyer can't do anything about she accepts Magnum's proposal, although she breaks the engagement three episodes later.
 Robin agrees to let her become the owner of Robin's Nest, which allows her to stay in the country.